YArane/ECSE-428-Book-Swap/README.md

 ## Virtualenv ##

 Virtualenv is an awesome tool for mananging dependencies for a python project.
-We will use to make sure that we are all *always* working with the same set of tools.
+We will use it to make sure that we are all *always* working with the same set of tools.

 - To install virtualenv in OSX follow steps 1 to 4 of the following page (ignore all the remaining steps): http://www.pyimagesearch.com/2015/06/15/install-opencv-3-0-and-python-2-7-on-osx/